SaratogaMSET/FRC-2023/pfchangs/README.md

 ## Todo list, in no particular order of priority

-- [ ] Parse raw LL JSON dump/use LL library for multi-targeting
+- [x] Parse raw LL JSON dump/use LL library for multi-targeting
 - [x] Replace/fix probability calc
 - [ ] Fix heading probability calculation
 - [ ] Account for gyro resets in motion update step
 - [ ] Fix array indexing errors when adaptive particles is enabled
+- [ ] Use headingErr and tx from LL to solve for particle position in the "circle of probabilities" drawn around a single tag: compute headingErr first, then compute txErr (tx: use trig to solve for particle tx, then substract for delta, absolute value)